dzhavat/dzhavat.github.io/_posts/2019-08-19-vs-code-extension-that-lets-you-open-the-mdn-docs-of-a-css-property.md

 title: VS Code extension that lets you open the MDN docs of a CSS property
 ---

-After releasing my [first VS Code extension](https://dzhavat.github.io/2019/08/13/vs-code-extension-that-shows-the-initial-value-of-a-css-property.html) last week, I got an idea for another one.

-This one is quite simple.
-It lets you open the MDN docs of a CSS property.
-That’s it!
+After releasing [my first VS Code extension](https://dzhavat.github.io/2019/08/13/vs-code-extension-that-shows-the-initial-value-of-a-css-property.html) last week, I got an idea for another one.
+This one lets you open the MDN docs of a CSS property.
+Quite simple!
 The link appears on hover.

 The extension is conveniently called [CSS to MDN](https://marketplace.visualstudio.com/items?itemName=dzhavat.css-to-mdn).